Deep Learning Server

 HPC performance

 This server is not only used for deep learning, however, and is also applied to more traditional high-performance computing tasks such as integrating partial differential equations.
-In particular, it is used for three body problem research which entails integrating PDEs for Newtonian mechanics over tens of thousands of steps, for millions of starting conditions.
+In particular, it is used for three body problem research which entails integrating differential equations for Newtonian mechanics over tens of thousands of steps, for millions of starting conditions.
 This is a very different challenge than deep learning training, and I assumed that the V100 would provide some benefit over the 3060 but not perhaps as much as for deep learning.

 This is because deep learning training involves loading data from memory to registers, performing matrix multiplication and addition, and then sending the result to memory.
 There is some difference between a forward pass were only output vectors are computed (which is more likely to be limited by the rate of memory transfer to registers) and a gradient back-propegation where Jacobians must be found (more often limited by compute speed in addition to memory transfer rates), but the fundamental steps are fairly similar.
 This is why nvidia’s introduction of the tensor core that can multiply 4x4 matrices in one step is so useful for deep learning, and indeed the introduction of this led to a much larger increase in relative performance in the V100 versus its predecessor (P100) than any subsequent generation yet.

-But PDE integration for many starting values is very different: here there is little or no requirement that each value stored in an array in memory must be added or multiplied to other values, or that different parts of memory must be re-loaded to registers.
+But differential equation integration for many starting values is very different: here there is little or no requirement that each value stored in an array in memory must be added or multiplied to other values, or that different parts of memory must be re-loaded to registers.
 We can hope to approach the expected limit of floating point operations due to this more limited memory movement, and a quick search finds that a 3060 has a floating-point TFLOP expected value of 12.74, where as the V100 improves this slightly to 15.7 but has a lower processor and memory clock speed that makes small memory transfers relatively less efficient.
 The V100 is far better at double-precision computation however, boasting 7.8 versus 0.2 TFLOPs for the 3060.

 It will not be entirely unexpected, therefore, that the V100 is far superior for 64-bit numerical integration of the three body problem: for 1 million starting configurations (each simulations for 50 thousand steps of Newton’s method) a 3060 completes the integration in 464 seconds whereas a single V100 requires only 59 seconds (a 7.9x speedup), and a distributed version of the integration algorithm completes in a mere 15.2 seconds.
 This is an effective speedup of 31x for the server, not bad!